fabrica-land/fabrica-connectors/trust_agreement.md

 ### 9. No individual ownership; Trust Proceeds

 1. Title to all of the assets of the Trust shall be vested in the Trust until the Trust dissolves; provided, however, that if the applicable laws of any jurisdiction require that title to any part of the assets of the Trust be vested in a party to the Trust, then title to that part of the assets of the Trust shall be vested in the Beneficiary to the extent so required, with such vested title remaining subject, however, to the assignment and transfer provisions of **Section 7**.
 Ownership of the Property will remain in the Trust, despite transfer of the NFT, until such time as the Trust is dissolved.

-### 10. Trust Modifications

-1. This Agreement may be modified by the Beneficiary at any time by [running the `update` function or] attaching the updated agreement to the NFT.
-While the NFT metadata will only display the most current operating agreement, the history of the Agreement will be stored on Ethereum, and remain publicly available. [fede note: I'm still undecided on this. it's potentially quite risky and a possible vector to rug ppl. on the other hand, not allowing upgradability would froze the property in the agreement version used at minting time, and updates would require an unconvenient tranfer to a new NFT]

 ### 11. Trust termination